 At this level you can expect to explore the limits of your palate and current espresso technique.
 You will have the opportunity to spend time designing and evaluating brew recipes that are specific to the coffee, machinery and environment that you are in.

 We will look at different types of grind and particle distribution curves to understand more of what is happening in an espresso extraction.
 We will also look at cafe design, workflow layout for your staff, and the essentials of cafe financial management.

 Newly introduced to this course is a dedicated water chemistry component.
 You will learn how to test water, the effect on flavour and how to use different filtration methods to optimise your water to SCA Standards.

 Completion of this course gives you all the information necessary to manage espresso quality across multiple sites, or to design the brand standards for a successful Speciality cafe.

-Candidates entering this course should have completed SCA Intermediate Barista Skills or have equivalent experience as a working barista.
+Candidates entering this course should have completed SCA Barista Skills Intermediate level and ideally have experience as a working barista.
 If you are unsure about your level, please contact us to discuss before you book.